 Use of OFDM for baseband modulation and the need for mitigation of multipath

 Implementation and typical symbol length: Implementation is almost equivalent to the implementation for RF communication with the additional constraint required to generate a real signal.
 The symbol lengths with FFT between 64 and 512 that are already present in the different 802.11 flavours work quite well for light communication as well.
 The guard intervals depend on the channel conditions, but for most channels (especially LoS) a very short cyclic prefix is required, as an example.
-We believe that the 802.11ac as well as 802.11ad OFDM/single carrier specification are the closest to the light communication specification in this aspect.
+We believe that the capabilities that are already available in 802.11 are suitable to the needs of light communication.

 Reference receiver design/architecture: The link margin calculation touches upon this topic.
 In addition, Figure 4 shows a general system level architecture for a LC deployment.
 The visible light spectrum can be used to provide both illumination and communicaitons, while the infrared spectrum can be used from mobile devices to provide the uplink.